looi-wh/ffmpegOverlay/README.md

 - Default commands is able to support multiple audio streams and subtitles

 # Upcoming planned features
-- Able to survive even when a single file fails
 - Use GPU whenever possible
 - Able to save original media to a backup location
 - Feel free to suggest any features